srainney/AAP_pay/README.md

 2. **Capturing the Call SID**
    - The Call SID is returned in the response from the call initiation function
    - This SID is used to track the specific call session

-3. **Using the Call SID in the Client**
-   - Enter the Call SID in the client application
-   - The client uses this SID to:
-     - Sync with the call status through the Sync service (`functions/sync/paySyncUpdate.protected.js`)
-     - Handle payment capture (`functions/aap/startCapture.js` and `functions/aap/changeCapture.js`)
-     - Monitor call status changes (`functions/aap/changeStatus.js`)

 4. **Payment Processing**
    - During the call, payment information is tokenized (`functions/connector/tokenize.js`)